Quicklinks

 Introduction

 Many FA members feel that sponsoring is one of life's greatest privileges.
-Nothing compares to the deep happiness we feel when we see a despairing member find recovery and experience the promises of the program.
+Nothing compares to the deep happiness we feel when a despairing member finds recovery and experiences the promises of the program.

-FA’s approach to sponsorship is distinct from that of other Twelve Step programs.
-Because we have to eat every day, and quantities can be as dangerous to us as flour and sugar, we need the guidance of the Twelve Steps and the consistent, ongoing support of a sponsor to attain and maintain abstinence.
-Anything less is simply another diet.
+FA’s approach to sponsorship is unique because food addicts have to eat every day, and quantities can be as dangerous as flour and sugar.
+Therefore, to attain and maintain abstinence, we need the consistent, ongoing support of a sponsor as well as the guidance of the Twelve Steps.
+Anything less is simply a diet.

 This booklet will explore the physical, mental, and spiritual aspects of the disease of food addiction before offering specific, practical guidance.
 We hope you will find it useful.